Presentation topics, Representation Theory, Math 9140a

 When you meet with me, I can give more information about

 You should also do some research about the topics.

 Some of these may be covered in class, as the final choice of

 Sternberg's book is available here.

-- The representation ring of a group; not sure if there is enough
+- The representation ring of a group, which organizes information about

 - Representations of semidirect products of groups.

 3.8 in Sternberg is one possible source, but I believe there are slicker ways to do it.